tom54699/Tobicord/README.md

     -   Users can create a URL and share their bookmark collections with others.
     -   User can export collections with different format(json、html、txt).
 -   Tutorial system with step-by-step guidance and beginner guideline cards.
+-   Using the MVC design pattern and normalize MySQL database in 3NF.

 ## Backend Technique